trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 |TL2|X*|||
 |TL1|X*|||

-\* While this law may appear to be focust on User eXperience (UX), a deeper reading of the paper will show that law seven implies coherence among member systems to the extent that UX is impacted.
-In other words, the user **_must have the ability to exercise seperation of contexts through multiple operators and technologies_**.
+\* While this law may appear to be focused on User eXperience (UX), a deeper reading of the paper will show that law seven implies coherence among member systems to the extent that UX is impacted.
+In other words, the user **_must have the ability to exercise separation of contexts through multiple operators and technologies_**.
 Therefore, any operator or technology must be interoperable to multiple layers above, below, or adjacent to it within the Trust over IP Stack.

 ## Synopsis